FaranRaja/SkillUp-AI/README.md

 3. Pending Activities: This section showcases a grid of cards representing your pending activities, such as notes, videos, or text-based resources related to different subjects like OOP, SEC, DSA, and ICT.
 4. Popular Subjects: This section displays a set of chips representing popular subjects like Mathematics, Chemistry, Physics, and Computer Science.
 Tapping a subject chip might lead you to relevant content or quizzes (in future).
 5. Bottom Navigation Bar:
-o	Home: This button brings you back to the Landing Page (you're currently on this page). o	Categories: This button might lead you to a page where you can explore different learning categories (in future). o	Search: This button takes you to the Search Engine page.
+	- Home: This button brings you back to the Landing Page (you're currently on this page).
+    - Categories: This button might lead you to a page where you can explore different learning categories (in future).
+    - Search: This button takes you to the Search Engine page.

 # Taking Quizzes